bfrg/vim-c-cpp-modern/README.md

 [vim-cpp-enhanced-highlight](https://github.com/octol/vim-cpp-enhanced-highlight).
 If you want the original, follow the link.

-What is different from the original vim-cpp-enhanced-highlight version?
+**What is different from the original vim-cpp-enhanced-highlight version?**
 - Added more C++14 support (should be complete now)
-- Added everything from C++17 and concepts (based on cppreference.com)
+- Added everything from C++17 including concepts (based on cppreference.com)
 - C++11/14/17 definitions are sorted alphabetically by the headers they're defined in
-- Almost all standard library functions have been commented out because everything that ends with parentheses is highlighted as a function anyway, so we don't have to explicitly list each library function in here.
+- Almost all standard library functions have been commented out because everything that ends with parentheses is highlighted as a function anyway, so we don't have to explicitly list each library function.
 The only exceptions are function templates, which sometimes must be called with template parameters, like `std::make_unique<Foo>(blah)`.
 Another reason why almost all functions have been commented out is because if a user defines his/her own type (or something else) and the name collides with a library function name, the type will be highlighted as a function.
 If this happens too often throughout the code, the highlighting will be "too colorful" and thus more distracting than useful (IMO).
 I have noticed this quite often when I implemented metafunctions like `apply`, `find_if`, etc.

 ## Optional features